M56-Studios/style-guide/PROJECT_NAMING_CONVENTIONS.md

 * Dashes are the only special characters allowed
 * No number character at the beginning
 * No akronyms or abbreviations
+* Our default environment is LEMP and as it is our default it must not be mentioned in the project name
+* Non-default environments should be indicated at the end of the project name after an additional dash (like `ice-bash-invite-s3`, `hanx-101-mobile`)

 ## Examples